ayushhh-here/NexIDE/README.md

 ##  What is NexIDE?

-NexIDE is a fully browser-based development environment — no installs, no Docker containers on your machine, no configuration required.
+NexIDE is a fully browser-based development environment : no installs, no Docker containers on your machine, no configuration required.
 You open a browser tab and start coding immediately.

 It runs real Node.js applications directly inside the browser using the WebContainers API — the same technology that powers StackBlitz.
 The code editor is Monaco Editor, the exact same engine that runs VS Code.
-AI assistance is powered by locally running LLMs via Ollama, meaning there are zero API costs and your code never leaves your machine.
+AI assistance is powered by locally running LLMs via Ollama, meaning there are zero API costs and your code just never leaves your machine.

-I built it to deeply understand how tools like CodeSandbox and StackBlitz actually work under the hood — because using them as a black box was not enough.wanted to know exactly how you run a Node.js process inside a browser tab.
+I built it to deeply understand how tools like CodeSandbox and StackBlitz actually work under the hood - because using them as a black box was not enough.wanted to know exactly how you run a Node.js process inside a browser tab.

 ---